Compare · honest cuts

 2. You want explicit submit gating, not autofill convenience

 JobOS's autofill spans 20+ ATSes, which is convenience.
-RoleWorth's approved-submit lane is narrower (Greenhouse / Lever / Ashby, Max plan only) and explicit: every send requires a per-role confirm with the kit reviewed.
+RoleWorth's review lane is narrower (Greenhouse / Lever / Ashby, Max plan only) and explicit: every send requires a per-role confirm with the kit reviewed.
 For experienced candidates and anyone applying inside their existing network, the gate is the entire point.

 3. You want the audit to carry decision evidence, not just stage history